ThisIsBenny/raycast-script-commands/README.md

 ## Muellmail

-Creates a Muellmail address, then adds it to the clipboard and opens the inbox of this address
+Creates a Muellmail address which is added to the clipboard and whose inbox is opened in the browser

 [Download](https://raw.githubusercontent.com/ThisIsBenny/raycast-script-commands/main/commands/muellmail.sh)